warp-contracts/warp/README.md

 It works in both web and Node.js environment (requires Node.js 16.5+).

-We're already using the new SDK on production, both in our webapp and nodes.
-However, if you'd like to use it in production as well, please contact us on [discord](https://discord.com/invite/PVxBZKFr46) to ensure a smooth transition and get help with testing.

 If you are interested in the main assumptions for Warp ecosystem as well as its key features go visit [our website](https://warp.cc).

 - [Development](#development)